 \section{Background}

 We briefly review the operator-theoretic framework for modeling conditional probabilities, which underpins both \gls{ncp} and our proposed \gls{encp} method.
-We denote a random variable by $\rvx$, its realizations by $\vx\in\vsX$, its probability distribution by $\PP(\rvx)$ and measure by $\mux$.
-We write expectations as $\E_{\rvx}[f(\rvx)] = \int_{\vsX} f(\vx)\,P_\rvx(d\vx)$.
-The same notations apply to other random variables such as $\rvy$.
+We denote a random variable by $\rvx$, its realizations by $\vx \in \vsX$, its probability distribution by $\PP(\rvx)$, and measure by $\mux$.
+Expectations are written as $\E_{\rvx}[f(\rvx)] = \int_{\vsX} f(\vx)\,P_\rvx(d\vx)$.
+The same notation applies to other random variables such as $\rvy$.

-{\bf Operator-theoretic modeling of conditional probabilities}~~~\citet{kostic2024learning} proposed to model conditional probabilities by approximating the \textit{conditional expectation operator} \cite{Baker1973-ns,song2009hilbert,fukumizu2004dimensionality}, $\CE \colon \LpyFull \to \LpxFull$, a linear integral operator acting on the Hilbert spaces $\LpxFull:=\Lp[2]{\mux}(\vsX,\R)$ and $\LpyFull:=\Lp[2]{\muy}(\vsY,\R)$ of square-integrable functions of the random variables $\rvx$ and $\rvy$, respectively.
+\customParagraph{Modeling of Conditional Probabilities} \citet{kostic2024learning} proposed to model conditional probabilities by approximating the \textit{conditional expectation operator} \citep{Baker1973-ns,song2009hilbert,ryu2024operator}, $\CE \colon \LpyFull \to \LpxFull$, a linear integral operator acting on the Hilbert spaces $\LpxFull:=\Lp[2]{\mux}(\vsX,\R)$ and $\LpyFull:=\Lp[2]{\muy}(\vsY,\R)$ of square-integrable functions of the random variables $\rvx$ and $\rvy$, respectively.
 The action of this operator on any function $h \in \LpyFull$ returns the function's conditional expectation: